Freemasonry during World War I: End of the conflict

 Tableau d'honneur, Freemasons' Hall, Londres.

 In January 1917, a conference of Freemasons from Allied Nations was convened in Paris.
 The conference was spearheaded by Parisian lodges of the Grand Orient of France and the Grande Loge de France.
 Over 1,500 Freemasons were in attendance, including Grand Masters from Portugal, Italy, and delegations from Belgium and Serbia.
 The conference resulted in formulating a manifesto addressed to Freemasons from neutral countries.
 This document asserted that the victory of the Allies would be that of pacifism, as well as the triumph of the Masonic ideal.
 It further outlined the goal of constructing a free Europe and a free world.
-Following the United States' entry into the war, a new congress was held from 28 to 30 June, bringing together delegations from the United States, Argentina, Brazil, Italy, Spain, Serbia, Belgium, Switzerland, and Portugal.
+Following the United States' entry into the war, a new congress was held from June 28 to 30, bringing together delegations from the United States, Argentina, Brazil, Italy, Spain, Serbia, Belgium, Switzerland, and Portugal.
 The congress addressed the establishment of a genuine League of Nations, emphasizing the necessity of permanent international consultation for preserving peace.
 The assembled members solemnly proclaimed that this developing organization, a guarantor of peace and respect for international law, represented the new "worksite of universal brotherhood."
 However, the German Empire was excluded on the premise that only a "liberated and regenerated Germany" could be part of this society.

 The conclusion of the conflict and the November 1918 armistice swiftly illuminated the extent of the human toll, which reached millions after the belligerent nations had mobilized approximately 73 million men of military age.

 The number of Freemasons mobilized and fallen in combat is primarily documented through monuments and various commemorations erected or maintained by obediences in the years following the conflict.
 The book Memorials of Masonians who Fell in the Great War, located at the Peace Memorial of Freemasons' Hall in London, lists 3,453 Freemasons who perished in combat, representing 5% of the English Masonic membership at the time.
 A total of 91 of these individuals were awarded the Victoria Cross.
 A review of monographs from French Masonic lodges indicates that one in seven French Freemasons perished on the battlefield.
 Similarly, the losses among German, Italian, and British Freemasons were of a comparable magnitude, representing approximately 3% of the European Masonic membership at the time.
 Although mobilized for a shorter period, American obediences reported a similar loss rate among their members.
 The Grand Lodge of Wisconsin, for instance, mentions in its archives that 3,665 of its members were mobilized from 1917 to 1919, with 94 killed in combat.